Jonathan Martin

 Please share a memory of Jonathan to include in a keepsake book for family and friends.

-Jonathan Moon Stueve Martin, AKA Jonny Moon, was born Aug.
-4, 1984 at Hillcrest Hospital in Tulsa.
-He was widely beloved in Oklahoma and San Francisco-the city he called his home since 2004.
+Jonathan Moon Stueve Martin, a.k.a.
+Jonny Moon, was born Aug.
+4, 1984, at Hillcrest Hospital in Tulsa.
+He was widely beloved in Oklahoma and San Francisco, the city he called his home since 2004.

 Jonathan loved deeply in return.
 As news spread of his death, his family became aware that dozens if not hundreds of people across the country considered Jonny their "best friend."

-At The University School, Holland Hall, Riverfield and Booker T. Washington High School (all in Tulsa), Jonathan won the affection of peers and teachers in spite, or perhaps because of his refusal to form himself to convention.
+Jonathan lived his life 100% on his terms.
+At the University School, Holland Hall, Riverfield and Booker T. Washington High School (all in Tulsa), he won the affection of peers and teachers in spite, or perhaps because of his refusal to form himself to convention.
 He graduated with the class of 2002.

 Jonathan treasured the beauty of the natural world and its manifestations in human creativity.
 He loved animals, especially his cat, Poppy, and delighted in engaging with children.
 Their free actions, speech, humor and spontaneity brought out the child in him.

 A prolific bibliophile, Jonathan devoured literature.
-He loved history, poetry, philosophy, art, horror, and science fiction (H.P.
+He loved history, poetry, philosophy, art, horror and science fiction (H.P.
 Lovecraft and Philip K. Dick in particular), and the classics.
 He and his mother enjoyed long, meandering conversations over frequent phone calls, often discussing the books they were reading together.

 Jonathan loved languages, especially Latin, and studied all religions, with particular fondness for Buddhism.
 From his mid-20s on, he dedicated himself to practicing kung fu with his favorite teacher, Sifu Hannibal.

 Jonathan was tremendously artistic: a painter, musician and writer of songs, poetry and stories.
 He appreciated all art and could spend days in museums, poring over techniques and information about the artists.
-He loved performing and playing music with his alt-country punk band, Vollmer (named for the visionary writer and thinker Joan Vollmer).
+He also loved performing and playing music with his alt-country punk band, Vollmer (named for the visionary writer and thinker Joan Vollmer).

 For 17 years, Jonathan shared a rent-controlled apartment with devoted friends in NoPa (North of the Panhandle), steps from the towering eucalyptus and Monterey cypress trees of the park.
 He loved walking in nature and knew all the secret wilderness spots in San Francisco, with Lands End being perhaps his favorite.
+Jonathan and his father shared many hikes in the city and on their travels together.
+They especially enjoyed mushroom hunting.

-Helping others, especially people living with addiction, was paramount for Jonathan.
+Helping others, especially people living with addiction, was paramount to Jonathan.
 While walking in the city, he emptied his pockets to share what he had with his neighbors living on the streets, never refusing a chance to be generous and kind.

 Everyone who knew Jonathan knew very well that he struggled with addiction from his teen years on.
 Shortly after his 40th birthday, Jonathan reached what could have been a turning point.
 He decided for the first time that he wanted to seek treatment.

-On the precipice of his precious life, Jonathan faced significant barriers to accessing the rehabilitation he needed, and was denied care due to dangerous regulatory red tape.
+On the precipice of his precious life, Jonathan faced significant barriers to accessing the rehabilitation he needed and was denied care due to dangerous regulatory red tape.
 His father was on a plane to San Francisco to provide support when Jonathan succumbed on Aug.
 28, 2024.

 Jonathan was so much more than his addiction.
 We are shattered by the loss of our darling son, brother and friend and are immensely grateful for the 40 years and 24 days we had with him.

-Jonathan is also survived by his best friend and roommate Faith 'Moon;' roommate Shy; band members Jim 'Moon,' Kurt 'Moon,' and Nick 'Moon'; and beloved friends across the country and world.
+Jonathan is also survived by his best friend and roommate, Faith 'Moon;' roommate Shy; band members Jim 'Moon,' Kurt 'Moon' and Nick 'Moon;’ and beloved friends across the country and world.

-He was predeceased by his beloved great-grandmothers, Ethel May (Wigley) Whitfield and Ruth Ellen (May) Moon ; grandfathers James L. Martin and Charles C. Stueve; grandmother Mary Lou (Whitfield) Stueve; uncle Mark Vance; cousins Nickolas Anthony Bruno, Caitlin Abernathy and Lily Martin; and many beloved friends.
+He was predeceased by his beloved great-grandmothers, Ethel May (Wigley) Whitfield and Ruth Ellen (May) Moon; grandfathers, James L. Martin and Charles C. Stueve; grandmother Mary Lou (Whitfield) Stueve; uncle Mark Vance; cousins Nickolas Anthony Bruno, Caitlin Abernathy and Lily Martin; and many beloved friends.

 Jonathan wrote and submitted several songs for the Bob Dylan Center Songwriter Fellowship contest in 2023, including this one: